easegress-io/easegress/README.md

 			- **Data Size:** request and response size.
 			- **Status Codes:** HTTP status codes.
 			- **TopN:** sorted by aggregated APIs(only in server dimension).

+## User Cases

+The following examples show how to use Easegress for different scenarios.

+- [API Aggregator](./api_aggregator.md) - Aggregating many APIs into a single API.
+- [FaaS](./faas.md) - Supporting Knative FaaS integration
+- [Flash Sale](./flash_sale.md) - How to do high concurrent promotion sales with Easegress
+- [LoadBalancer](./load_balancer.md) - A number of strategy of load balancing
+- [Distributed Tracing](./distributed_tracing.md) - How to do APM tracing  - Zipkin.
+- [Kubernetes Ingress Controller](./k8s_ingress_controller.md) - How to integrated with Kubernetes as ingress controller
+- [Performance](./performance.md) - Performance optimization - compression, caching etc.
+- [Resilience and Fault Tolerance](./resilience.md) - Circuit Breaker, Rate Lmiter, Retryer, Time limiter, etc. (Porting from [Java resilience4j](https://github.com/resilience4j/resilience4j))
+- [Security](./security.md) - How to do authenication by Header, JWT, HMAC, OAuth2, etc.
+- [Service Proxy](./service_proxy.md) - Supporting the Microservice  registries - Zookeeper, Eureka, Consul, Nacos, etc.
+- [WebAssembly](./wasm.md) - Using AssemblyScript to extend the Easegress
+- [Workflow](./workflow.md) - An Example to make a workflow for a number of APIs.

+For full list, see [Cookbook](./doc/cookbook/README.md).

 ## Getting Started